A/N: This fic uses the Japanese names, not the English dub names, so here's a guide for confusion.

 I see you there, Ryo.
 Kekeke… you cannot run forever!

 He felt his throat constrict and found it hard to breathe.
 A look of fear came over his face as he turned and ran back inside the room, away from them all.
 Away from seeing them call out to him, shouting for him to come help them.
 Away from Arago's demonic face, leering hungrily at him.

-He didn't make it to the bed and simply fell to the ground, curled up in a ball, and pressed his hands to his eyes, trying to drown out the images, the words…
+He didn't make it to the bed and simply fell to the ground, curled up in a ball.
+He pressed his hands to his eyes, trying to drown out the images, the words…

 Help us, Ryo!
 He's killing us!
 He'll destroy everything!
 Help us, Ryo!
 Help us!

 Come out, come out, wherever you are, my dear little senshi.
 I will find you eventually.

 When he opened his eyes again he was lying back on the bed and the room was dark.
 He sat up and turned to look out the window.
 It was nighttime and he could see the moon resting over the trees.

 He was shaking again, and the feel of sweaty sheets met his fingers.
 His body was slick with it and his hair clung to his face.

-All he wanted to do was curl up back under the sheets for the rest of his life.
+All he wanted to do was curl up under the sheets for the rest of his life.
 Curl up where no one could hurt him, like how he thought when he was little.
 Just stay there and away from all the terrible things in the world…